searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 - Patch and enable more prefabs by default.
     - Add default build costs for treasure chests and add snap points.
 - Automatically add missing sfx and vfx for placement and deconstruction of prefabs based on the required crafting station.
-- Fix player built barrels dropping random loot when destroyed via damage (the fixes I have worked for every piece except barrels for some reason ðŸ™ƒ).
 - Learn how localization works and add localization options to the mod.